 The holiday shopping season has begun, and you might be planning on doing more shopping on Cyber Monday, but what about Small Business Saturday?

-Wedged between the two mega-shopping holidays, Small Business Saturday is a chance to get discounts on unique goods and support your local business community.
+Wedged between the mega-shopping holidays, Small Business Saturday is a chance to get discounts on unique goods and support your local business community.
 There are promotions, trunk shows, and even balloons, but it's surprising that this sales day doesn't have more of a following.

-In a recent survey of 2,472 DealNews readers, only 35% said they planned to hit their local Main Street on Small Business Saturday.
+In a 2015 survey of 2,472 DealNews readers, only 35% said they planned to hit their local Main Street on Small Business Saturday.
 Another 28% of you weren't even sure what it was.
 Well, here you can learn all about Small Business Saturday and how to snag the best deals — and maybe this year, you'll want to head down the street for your holiday shopping.

 So, What Is Small Business Saturday?